top of page

 Jack Gruman

-I am an installation and video artist with a BFA from the Museum of Fine Arts School in Boston, MA.
-I run my art practice out of my studio in Somerville, MA, and work professionally in film and theater in the Boston area.
+I am a Boston-based video installation artist and media production professional, working in film, theater, and event production.
+I went to Pratt Institute in NYC and the Museum of Fine Arts School in Boston, graduating with a BFA in Studio Art.
+My art practice informs my professional work and vice versa.
 As an artist, my work explores the role of media in shaping our realities, and seeks to model alternative ways of seeing, being, and interacting with the world.
 I am inspired by traditionally “low art” formats like TV programing, haunted houses, clubbing, and queer camp, and love that it invites engagement from those who find fine art and critical theory to be inaccessible.
-The goals of my art are community oriented and I often create my work in collaboration with other artists.
-I have organized group shows at Dorchester Art Project, Artists for Humanity Epicenter, the Somerville Museum, Brookline Arts Center, and the Friend Street Project in Boston, MA.
-I am drawn to the group-show dynamic because it lets my work exist in dialogue with others, both viewers and collaborators, and our shared social and historical context.
+The goals of my art are community oriented.
+I am drawn to collaborative work and group-show dynamics - it allows for my work exist in dialogue with others, both viewers and collaborators, and our shared social and historical context.
 VHF STUDIO is the artist collective I run in partnership with Logan Puleikis.
 The studio is a multipurpose space and organization, combining the professional, creative, and social spheres of art making – and our goal is to establish it as a meeting space for artists to create work together and organize for a better, shared world.

 Logan Puleikis